bcgov/itvr/README.md

 ### Auth
 We are using a shared realm [Keycloak](https://www.keycloak.org/) client.
 Shared realm clients can be accessed and configured via [Common Hosted Single Sign-on (CSS)](https://bcgov.github.io/sso-requests)

+Once added as a team member to existing projects, you can configure the redirect urls for each environment (dev, test, prod).
+Installation json is available here as well as some helpful documentation about integrating the client.

 ### Frontend
 The frontend is built using [Create React App](https://create-react-app.dev/).
 To run the frontend: